ventus-ag/documentation/content/products/networking/load-balancers.md

 - *Edit* - update the LB’s name, description, or administrative state (enable/disable);
 - *Delete* - permanently remove the LB from the project.

-Additionally, from this page, you can navigate to the detail page of each created Load Balancer by clicking on its **name**.
-There, you will find detailed information about its listeners and pools and allows you to manage pool members and perform other actions related to the selected Load Balancer.
+Additionally, you can access the details of any created Load Balancer by clicking on its **name**.
+This will take you to the *Load Balancer Details page*, where you’ll find comprehensive information about its listeners and pools.
+From there, you can manage pools and listeners, and perform other actions related to the selected Load Balancer.
 More information about the *Load Balancer details page* will be provided in the following sections.
 ![](../../../assets/images/lb/4.png?classes=border,shadow)

 ## Create Load Balancer